Hélène Berr, a stolen life Exhibition in Houston, Texas

 Introductory speeches followed by a lecture by special guest Dr. Michael Marrus in the Albert and Ethel Herzstein Theater

 While revealing a true premonition of the inescapable, this subtle testimony is exceptionally poetic, has rare literary qualities, and carries a universal dimension that regards and questions every human being with sincerity.
-The exhibition however goes beyond the framework of Helene Berr’s journal and personality, as it broadens the context of the Occupation and addresses largely the persecution of the Jews in France.
+The exhibition however goes beyond the framework of Helene Berg’s journal and personality, as it broadens the context of the Occupation and addresses largely the persecution of the Jews in France.
 With the support of photographs, archives, films, interactive animations and maps, this exhibition shows how the daily lives of Jews had been impacted by these terrible acts of violence.

 This exhibition was designed, created, and distributed by the Mémorial de la Shoah in Paris, France (curators Karen Taieb and Sophie Nagiscarde), with the guidance of Mariette Job (niece of Hélène Berr), and made possible through the generous support of SNCF.